chriso/gauged/README.md

 [![tests][travis]][travis-builds]

-A fast, append-only storage layer for gauges, counters, timers and other numeric data types that change over time.
+An append-only storage layer for gauges, counters, timers and other numeric data types that change over time.

 Features:

 - Comfortably handle billions of data points on a single node.
-- Support for sparse data (unlike the fixed-size RRDtool).
+- Support for sparse data, unlike the fixed-size RRDtool.
 - Cache-oblivious data structures and algorithms for speed and memory-efficiency.
-- Efficient range queries and roll-ups of any size down to the configurable resolution of 1 second.
+- Range queries and roll-ups of any size down to the configurable resolution of 1 second.
-- Use either **MySQL**, **PostgreSQL** or **SQLite** as a backend.
+- Use either **MySQL**, **PostgreSQL** or **SQLite** for persistence.
-- Runs on Mac, Linux & Windows
+- Runs on Mac, Linux & Windows.

 ## Installation